Control strategies and trends to equilibrium for kinetic models of opinion dynamics driven by social activity: A kinetic model for opinion dynamics with variable activity level

 For this, let us introduce the weighted (with weight $\bar{A} \omega_p + \varepsilon$) mass and average opinion of the population

-which are well-defined (i.e., they are finite) and not conserved over time.
-Then, the sought partial equilibria $f^{\eq, w}(t,A,w)$ are given by any distribution canceling out both terms of the Fokker--Planck operator $Q_p(f,f)$ that act on the opinion variable, i.e. satisfying the relation
+which are well defined (i.e. they are finite) and not conserved over time.
+Then, the sought partial equilibria $f^{\eq, w}(t,A,w)$ are given by any distribution canceling out both terms of the Fokker--Planck operator $Q_p(f,f)$ that act on the opinion variable, i.e., satisfying the relation

 which, after computing the derivative with respect to $w$, leads to Beta distributions of the form